digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   Package versions
            pversion ::= PackageVersionString        -- PackageVersion

+  V0 Contract identifiers:
+          cidV0  ∈  #[a-zA-Z0-9\._:-#/ ]+           -- V0ContractId

+  V1 Contract identifiers:
+          cidV1  ∈  00([0-9a-f][0-9a-f]){32,190}    -- V1ContractId

+  Contract identifiers:
+          cid := cidV0 | cidV1                      -- ContractId

-We do not specify an explicit syntax for contract identifiers as it is not possible to refer to them statically within a program.
-In practice, contract identifiers can be created dynamically through interactions with the underlying ledger.
+Contract identifiers can be created dynamically through interactions with the underlying ledger.
 See the `operation semantics of update statements <Update Interpretation_>`_ for the formal specification of those interactions.
+Contract identifiers are naturally ordered lexicographically.
+DAML-LF >= 1.dev programs creates only V1 Contract identifiers but can handle identifiers for contracts previously created with an older version of DAML-LF.
+Older version of DAML-LF can created both kinds of contract identifiers depending on the configuration of the ledger.

 Also note that package identifiers are typically `cryptographic hash
 <Package hash_>`_ of the content of the package itself.